Windmill Nursery - Redruth

 - How we identify and support children's learning and development needs

 Children are identified through routine observations and assessments and discussions with parents.
 Children whose progress is slower than may be expected are given targeted support to help to move them forward in any particular area which is showing signs of delay.
-All staff have training in meeting individual needs and are guided by the owner, Jan Driver, who has a specialism in special educational needs.
-The two year old check provides an opportunity for staff to talk with parents about any concerns and seek early intervention is this is felt necessary.
+All staff have training in meeting individual needs and are guided by the owner, The two year old check provides an opportunity for staff to talk with parents about any concerns and seek early intervention is this is felt necessary.
 We work closely with our health visitors to ensure that our two year checks are linked with theirs.

 - Links we have to other agencies

-We have links or knowledge of all partner agencies and work particularly closely with health visitors, speech and language therapists, community paediatricians and member of the early years inclusion service.
+We have links or knowledge of all partner agencies and work particularly closely with health visitors, speech and language therapists, community paediatricians and members of the early years inclusion service.

 - How we support children transferring to school